Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 - Gigbag Included? : Yes

 This is the one to go for if you need a left handed electro-acoustic travel guitar.
-Check it out at the link below.
+Stock is usually very limited, so make sure to check out the links above to see which colors are currently available.

 2. Traveler Ultra-Light Electric Guitar Left Handed